pmean/build-website/text/07/NotBlackAndWhilte.md

 rules are too simplistic.

-I knew a statistician who refused to work on any research study that wasn\'t randomized.
+I knew a statistician who refused to work on any research study that wasn't randomized.
 He felt that non-randomized studies were so compromised that to provide any help was to encourage bad research.
-That\'s his prerogative, of course, but it struck me as a bit elitist (and also a bit impractical).
+That's his prerogative, of course, but it struck me as a bit elitist (and also a bit impractical).
 Our goal as statisticians is to present the data fairly and make sure that researchers (and the readers of the papers that they publish) understand the strengths and limitations of